unm-historiography/metahistory/essays/thematic/american-revolution.md

   source-url="https://blogs.haverford.edu/decentered/2015/07/02/geoffrey-of-monmouth-history-or-fiction/"
 %}

-## The Renaissance: Humanistic Historiography & Secularism's rise
+## Founder's Chic and Public History
 The Renaissance was especially important to historiography.
 It began the break between **secularism** and **religion**, which would directly lead into the challenging of traditions through the Reformation and the Enlightenment.
 The Renaissance lead to: revealing of forgeries,

 Within this period we begin to see a **stronger criticism** of ancient sources and even as the Renaissance historians praised the ancients.
 They also criticized their work *to the point of discovering forgeries*.
 One example is the historical criticism work of the historian [Petrarch](https://www.britannica.com/biography/Petrarch) on the Caesar grant for Austria.
 (Kelly, 133) Petrarch used historical ideas to reveal the ancient grant that exempted Austria from imperial jurisdiction as a forgery.
 This work to reveal forgeries became widespread during the Renaissance and illustrates the increased criticism towards the ancients of Rome and Greece.

 The Italian city-states during the Renaissance were not only pioneers of art and science, but they contributed greatly to historiography.
 One italian historian, [Bruni](https://www.britannica.com/biography/Leonardo-Bruni), displays Renaissance historiographical method rather well.
 In his **chronicle** of the city-state of Florence, he employed: *Ciceronian laws of truth*, a structured *explanatory narrative*, and only *documentary sources* of the "known history of Florence" by *rejecting mythical foundations*.
 His chronicle was also an example of the new **humanist** wave of historiography sweeping through Italy and a critical humanistic historiography would be continued by future Italian chroniclers.

-## The Reformation
+## Ongoing Battle of Interpretation
 During the reformation movement a battle occurred between protestant and catholic historiographers.
 The main point of conflict was which of the two branches of christianity were more "traditional", by having closer roots to the first christians.
 The role of **tradition** was of paramount importance to both sides of the Christian reform movement,and history allowed for each side to attempt to legitimize their argument.
 (Kelly, 172) For the Catholic historiographer, [Casare Baronio](http://catholicsaints.info/catholic-encyclopedia-venerable-cesare-baronius/), his chosen form was annals because it allowed for a writing that was within the rigid requirements demanded by truth.
 However, the arguments presented by Baronio were quickly rejected by reformist historiographers, and the debate continued into the next few centuries.
 (Kelly, 173)

 Also during this period, the old medieval myths of Trojan origins and Carolingian creation were dismantled by historiographers during this period.
 (Kelly, 179) In the place of these medieval myths arose new modern myths of nationalistic foundations.
 (Kelly, 181) In England during this period, the historian [William Camden](https://www.britannica.com/biography/William-Camden) used a critical and impartial method to analyze the causes of historical events.
 (Kelly, 184) Other English historians during this period used historical scholarship and criticism to help recreate the English past.
 This period may not be filled with great sweeping changes of the medieval or renaissance period in terms of historiography, but it helped push along historiography into becoming an academic discipline.